mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/10_tdm_generic_broadway_flows.md

 The generic flows are the utilities required for the TDM execution.
 They handle the activities such as setting the global variables and sync mode, loading the reference, handling the errors, populating the execution statistics and more.
 All these flows must be copied from the TDM folder of the TDM library under the Shared Objects to your  project.
 They do not require any manual update.

-Below are the insights into some of the generic flows structure and functionality.
+Below are the insights into the structure and functionality of some of the generic flows.

-#### Initialization Handling
+#### Initialization

 TDM task initialization is performed using the **InitiateTDMLoad.flow** utility which includes several steps, such as: